devpies/pgcli/README.md

 ```

 >_**Note**: You might notice with docker compose up, pgcli starts alongside your other services but exits immediately.
 This is normal.
 Containers exit when they don't have a running process to keep it alive._

+## License
+This project is licensed under the MIT License.
+See the [LICENSE file](./LICENSE) for details.